On quantitative Laplace-type convergence results for some exponential probability measures, with two applications: Applications

 \section{Applications}

 In this section, we present two applications of our results.
-First, we draw links between two different maximum entropy models in \Cref{sec:from-macr-micr}.
+First, we draw links between two different maximum entropy distributions in \Cref{sec:from-macr-micr}.
 Then, we study the convergence of SGLD for non-convex minimization in \Cref{sec:non_cvx_mon}.